Babzyadamu/Sales-Performance/README.md

 - The product that generated the highest revenue was product 1 at $17,000,000
 - The product that generated the highest profit was product 7 at $7,700,000
 - Product 7 had the highest units sold at 3,648
+- Christchurch city generated the highest revenue at $4,300,000 and had the highest order quantity at 3,353.

+# Recommendation

 -